markbreedlove/soundlocale/README-vagrant.txt

 Known issues:
 -------------
-* The "allinone" configuration's provisioning isn't happening in the right order, such that the web application is started before the database is started, and returns an error, which stops the provisioning.
-I'll fix this soon, but the "multiple" setup does work, if you want to use that.
-* If you get errors about the vboxfs file system not being available, ssh into the virtual machine with "vagrant ssh <host>" and run "sudo /etc/init.d/vboxadd setup" and then restart the server (e.g. with "vagrant reload").
+* If you get errors about the vboxfs file system not being available, ssh into the virtual machine with "vagrant ssh <host>" and run these commands:
+  $ sudo /etc/init.d/vboxadd setup
+  $ sudo mount -t vboxsf -o uid=`id -u vagrant`,gid=`getent group vagrant | \
+    cut -d: -f3` /vagrant /vagrant
+  $ sudo mount -t vboxsf -o uid=`id -u vagrant`,gid=`id -g vagrant` \
+    /vagrant /vagrant
+  You could also restart the server (e.g. with "vagrant reload").
 I'll eventually create an Ansible playbook to handle this situation, which is a known issue with Vagrant with regard to Debian's apt-get upgrade of kernel packages.

 Tips:
 -----
+* The first time you create a VM, it has to do an extensive package upgrade of the the software in the base image, after which you should restart the VM with "vagrant reload," and then watch out for the known issue, above, regarding vboxfs.
+After that, you shouldn't have to do this again.
 * If you want to switch between the "allinone" and "multiple" setups, you should destroy the existing VMs with "vagrant destroy" and then delete the .vagrant directory from this directory.
 Then copy the desired